coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 * Unifies ideas on concurrent and functional programming
 * Follows laws of physics (asynchronous messaging)
 * Designed for programming fault-tolerant systems

+Invented Erlang to solve a problem, not the language to find a problem to be solved with it.

+Building fault-tolerant software boils down to detecting errors and doing something when errors are detected.

+> We can't fix our own errors in the same way if I'm having a heart attack, I'll need someone to help me out